Charles de Gaulle

 February 10, 2026

-You've just landed at Charles de Gaulle, your connecting flight leaves from Orly in four hours, and someone in the arrivals hall is telling you there's no direct train between the two.
-That's true, and it catches a lot of travelers off guard.
-The two airports sit on opposite sides of Paris — CDG to the northeast, Orly to the south — roughly 35 to 40 km apart depending on which terminals you're using.
-Door to door, budget somewhere between 45 minutes and just over an hour and a half, depending on traffic and how you travel.
-This guide is for anyone connecting between the two airports: transit passengers, families with a tight window, and business travelers who can't afford a missed flight.
-If you'd rather skip the decision-making entirely, a pre-booked private transfer removes most of the guesswork — but let's walk through the actual options first.
+You have just arrived at Charles de Gaulle Airport; your connecting flight departs from Orly in four hours, and someone in the arrivals area says there is no direct train linking the two airports.
+That is correct and often surprises travelers.
+The two airports are located on opposite sides of Paris—CDG in the northeast and Orly to the south—with the distance between them being about 35 to 40 km, depending on the terminals you're using.
+When you take into account the journey from one door to another, the time costs between 45 minutes and just over an hour and a half, depending on traffic and the mode of transport you choose.
+This guide is for people who need to connect between the two airports: transit passengers, families with limited time, and business travelers who can't afford to miss their flight.
+If you prefer to avoid having to make any decisions, a privately booked transfer eliminates most of the uncertainty—but let's first go over the actual options available.

 Quick Answer: The Best Way from Charles de Gaulle Airport to Orly Airport